AkuwuTumapel/SQL-Portfolio/README.md

 Here you can find my work on SQL projects and assignments:
 1. [Datacamp - Associate Data Analyst Practical Exam](https://github.com/AkuwuTumapel/DataCamp-ADA-Practical-Exam.git): This project aims to clean, filter, and visualize data for a grocery store as a timed practical exam for my Associate Data Analyst certification at Datacamp.
 Here I was able to apply data cleaning techniques such as null value handling and data standardization.
+2. [Datacamp - Analyzing & Formatting PostgreSQL Sales](https://github.com/AkuwuTumapel/DataCamp-Formatting-PostgreSQL-Sales-Data.git): A PostgreSQL project with the goal of analyzing the most popular products in each category of an international store.
+I applied data analysis skills such as grouping, ranking, and data imputation to gain insight from sales data.

 ## Navigation